websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-results/understanding-low-level-search-options.md

 1. Configure all the widgets to participate in an alternate search, by clicking on the Options icon (![Options icon](../../../images/icon-app-options.png)) and clicking *Configuration*.
 For each, enter *liferay-0* in the Federated Search Key setting.

    All the search widgets expected to react appropriately to the alternate search must be configured with the Federated Search Key.
 The following steps detail additional configuration.

 1. Make an additional configuration in the Low Level Search Options widget, adding the index name of the alternate index:

    Enter at least one index name in the *Indexes* setting.
 To follow this example, use *liferay-0*.

 1. Configure the Custom Filter to use the search bar’s default query parameter (*q*) and add a query to the search:

    Enter title under field name to add the title field to the query.

    Choose a Filter Query Type (e.g., Match) for the field.

    Since you’re overriding the default query to search an alternate index, there’s nothing in the query by default.
 Add any query clauses using the Custom Filter widget(s).

 If you’re using *liferay-0* in your Federated Search Key and Indexes settings, search for *dynamic* in the search bar.
 You’ll see results like this:

 ![Example of results from low level search.](./understanding-low-level-search-options/images/03.png)

+## Displaying Non-Liferay Results

+Liferay's native assets, and customs assets that have implemented a `ModelSummaryContributor`, provide their own display logic that's used by the Search Results widget.
+Low level searches are different, since there's no summary to draw from:

+* If only one field is configured, it's displayed as the title field (large, bold text is presented).
+* If two fields are present, the first is used as the title (large, bold text) and the second is the description field.
+* If more than two fields are present, the first is used as the title field (with large, bold text), and the rest are mashed up as a description field.

+SCREENSHOT of last scenario

+## Low Level Search and Permission Checking

+Permissions checking is not available via low level search.
+If you search even the Company Index using low level search, important [permission checking](../search-results/search-results-behavior.md#permissions-and-search-results) is circumvented.
+You almost always want the benefits of permission checking, but one possible use case for intentionally bypassing the permission checks is an admin-only search page where any users accessing the search page must have access to all results in the Company Index.

+## Low Level Search and Relevance

+Relevance scoring only makes sense within an index.
+Results coming from separate indexes cannot be accurately scored relative to each other.
+Therefore, it's best to display the results from each index in a separate Search Results widget.

+SCREENSHOT of side-by-side results

 Now you’re able to configure the out of the box search widgets to participate in searches against any Elasticsearch index in the cluster.